-SO 4.1: A comprehensive review of existing e-commerce regulatory and legal framework considering Samoa's local context and in line with international best practices is completed.

-Stocktake, review, and consult on the existing e-commerce regulatory and legal framework in Samoa.
-Gap analysis to be based on international good practices

-There is a need to identify all the relevant laws and regulations of Samoa which touch or impact on e-commerce, and to identify which Government Ministries and Corporations govern or administer these laws and regulations.
-To identify and analyse gaps/inconsistencies and the effectiveness of the relevant laws, including by eliciting public and private sector submissions.
+Description Justification SO 4.1: A comprehensive review of existing e-commerce regulatory and legal framework considering Samoa's local context and in line with international best practices is completed.
+Measure 4.1.1 Stocktake, review, and consult on the existing e-commerce regulatory and legal framework in Samoa.
+Gap analysis to be based on international good practices There is a need to identify all the relevant laws and regulations of Samoa which touch or impact on e-commerce, and to identify which Government Ministries and Corporations govern or administer these laws and regulations.
+To identify and analyse gaps/inconsistencies ar the effectiveness of the relevant laws, including by eliciting public and private sector submissions.
 To identify ways and solutions on how to address the gaps/inconsistencies of the relevant laws.
-These solutions are in the form of amendments to laws or new Bills.

-Draft Amendment Bills and/or new Bills

-Once needs are identified, the next step is to prepare and draft relevant legislative amendments which may impact on the existing laws, and which include (non-exhaustively):

-- · Electronic Transactions Act 2008

-- Consumer and Protection Act 2016

-- Sales of Goods Act 1975

-The full list of new legislation or legislation that requires amendment will be determined in the gap analysis - see Measure 4.1.1.

-Establish infrastructure in place for the enforcement of e-commerce regulatory and legal framework.
-(For example, a Task Force or Committee responsible for administering and overseeing e-commerce issues such as disputes/complaints and enforcement, similar to the Cybercrime Task Force or Criminal Task Force.
+These solution are in the form of amendments to laws or new Bills.
+Measure 4.1.2 Draft Amendment Bills and/or new Bills Once needs are identified, the next step is to prepare and draft relevant legislative amendments which may impact on the existing law and which include (non-exhaustively): Electronic Transactions Act 2008 Consumer and Protection Act 2016 Sales of Goods Act 1975 The full list of new legislation or legislation that requires amendment w be determined in the gap analysis - see Measure 4.1.1.
+Measure 4.1.3 Establish infrastructure in place for the enforcement of e-commerce regulatory and legal framework.
+(For example, a Task Force or Committee responsible for administering and overseeing e-commerce issues such as disputes/ complaints and enforcement, similar to the Cybercrime Task Force or Criminal Task Force.
 This Task Force or Committee comprise of the relevant Government agencies and representatives from the private sector).

-E-commerce related complaints have increased with the development of platforms and other e-commerce operations.
+E-commerce related complaints have increased with the developme of platforms and other e-commerce operations.
 As the legal and regulatory framework for e-commerce is still at a nascent stage, it is important to ensure that the Government has the authority and capacity to review, address and decide on possible issues, thus preparing for the amendment of existing new laws and regulations or the drafting of new ones.

-SO 4.2: Awareness of e-commerce regulatory and legal framework in the community has been enhanced

-Schools (Primary, Secondary and Tertiary Level) are introduced with and educated in e-commerce regulatory and legal framework.
+SO 4.2: Awareness of e-commerce regula tory and legal framework in the community has been enhanced Measure 4.2.1 Schools (Primary, Secondary and Tertiary Level) are introduced with and educated in e-commerce regulatory and legal framework.
 Introducing e-commerce legal framework in school curriculum is important for early learning, with students taught and tested on right and obligations via exams, quizzes, and speech competitions.

-The 51 electoral constituencies (31 Upolu, 20 Savaii) are educated in e-commerce regulatory and legal framework.

-There is a need to educate the 51 electoral constituencies on their rights and obligations under e-commerce laws, in particular the following groups:
+Measure 4.2.2 The 51 electoral constituencies (31 Upolu, 20 Savaii) are educated in e-commerce regulatory and legal framework.
+There is a need to educate the 51 electoral constituencies on their rights and obligations under e-commerce laws, in particular the following groups: Women's committees Untitled Men/Youths Church Groups/Denominations Village Council Children

-- Women's committees

-- Untitled Men/Youths

-- Church Groups/Denominations

-- Village Council

-- Children
+Measure 4.2.3

 Government Ministries, Corporations, Private Sectors, Non-Governmental Organizations (NGOs), Business communities are educated in e-commerce regulatory framework.
 There is a need to educate all Government Ministries, Corporations, Private Sectors, NGOs, Business communities in e-commerce regulatory framework and their rights and obligations.